What’s New in Mammoth Lakes This Winter

 New this year, Advanced Airlines will offer regional service to and from Burbank (BUR), Hawthorne (HHR) and Carlsbad (CLD) airports.
 Advanced Airlines flights also have the advantage of being able to land in Bishop, Calif.
 (35 miles away) in the event of inclement weather in Mammoth Lakes.

-Here’s a look at the Advanced Airlines schedule for the 2020/21 season:
+Here’s a look at the Advanced Airlines schedule for the 2020/21 season, which is schedule to begin February 11:

 - BUR – flying four days a week (Mon, Thurs, Fri, Sun)